Publication Date: Wednesday September 16, 1998

-Yet another plus of living in the Bay Area is that the Pacific Ocean is but a stone's throw away.
-The best place to snatch the freshest of the day's catch is Cook's Seafood in Menlo Park.
-The market on El Camino Real tops the list once again this year with 85 votes.
+The Pacific Ocean may be close enough to drive to, but most of us don't venture out to catch our own fish.
+The best place to snatch the freshest of the day's catch without using a rod and reel is Cook's Seafood in Menlo Park.
+The market on El Camino Real tops the list once again this year with 72 votes.
 Founded in 1928 by Bill Cook, the market specializes in fresh fish bought from local fishermen.
 Cook's sells more than 40 varieties of seafood, featuring snapper and sole fished from local waters.
 Whether you're planning to deep-fry calamari, throw a salmon steak on the grill or steam some halibut, our readers say Cook's is the best place to go.
 The Fish Market in Palo Alto finished second in the poll, and Whole Foods Market in Palo Alto took third place.

 Cook's Seafood Market, 751 El Camino Real, Menlo Park, 322-2231

 Loyal to the end, readers said the best place to go for plump, juicy blackberries to fill a scrumptious pie or fresh ripe cherry tomatoes was the late, great Monterey Market, which closed last spring.
 Readers said it was the best spot to pick the freshest fruits and vegetables--the makings of delicious and healthy meals.
 The open-air market took the lead again this year, with 73 votes.
 The good news is Segona's, another produce market, has just opened in Monterey Market's space.
 The weekend Palo Alto Farmer's Market garnered a second place, and Whole Foods Market, which sells an array of organic fruits and vegetables, came in third.

 Monterey Market (now Segona's), 399 Stanford Shopping Center, Palo Alto